trishzag/contact_manager/README.md

 end
 ```

-Inheriting from `ActiveRecord::Base`, gives our class all of the methods that
+Inheriting from `ActiveRecord::Base`, gives the `Contact` class all of the
-are defined in the `ActiveRecord::Base` class.
+methods that are defined in the `ActiveRecord::Base` class.

 The next step is to remove our `attr_reader` statements and our `#initialize`
 method.
 This is some of the "rails magic" kind of stuff that you hear people